Zamrock

 Zamrock is a musical genre that emerged and gained popularity in Zambia during the early 1970s.
 It has been described as a fusion of traditional African music and psychedelic rock, garage rock, hard rock, blues and funk, taking influence from popular bands like Black Sabbath, Blue Cheer, the Rolling Stones, Deep Purple, and Cream.

 Rock musician Rikki Ililonga and his band Musi-O-Tunya are widely regarded as the inventors of this style of music.
-Other notable artists include, but are not limited to, WITCH, The Peace, Amanaz, Chrissy "Zebby" Tembo, and Paul Ngozi and his Ngozi Family.
+Other notable artists include WITCH, The Peace, Amanaz, Chrissy "Zebby" Tembo, and Paul Ngozi and his Ngozi Family.

-Though it is no longer as popular in the country as it once was due to Zambia's economic difficulties in the late 1970s, Zamrock is making a comeback, led by former WITCH member Emmanuel Chanda, better known as Jagari.
+Though it is no longer as popular in the country as it once was due to Zambia's economic difficulties in the late 1970s, Zamrock has seen a recent resurgence, led by former WITCH member Emmanuel Chanda, better known as Jagari.

 History

 Zamrock's roots can be traced back to the 1950s, with northern singers from the Copperbelt Province such as Stephen Tsotsi Kasumali, William Mapulanga, and John Lushi.
 Zamrock as a musical movement came of age in the turbulent first decade after Zambia's independence from British colonialism, rising and falling in tandem with the country's economic success.
 Zambia's boom from its copper mines led to a bust when copper prices fell and the country was devastated by the AIDS epidemic of the 1980s.

 After the country announced its independence in 1964, then-president Kenneth Kaunda introduced the slogan, "One Zambia, one nation" to promote unity.
 In order to celebrate the culture of the newly independent nation, Kaunda decreed that 95% of music played on radio stations had to be Zambian in origin.
 Since Western rock was popular in Africa, many Zamrock artists were inspired by bands that were popular in the West and adopted similar styles to those playing on British and American radios.

 The rush to urbanization in mine-adjacent regions meant a variety of new artistic styles.
 The country's newfound wealth brought with it urban sensibilities and a surge in interest in electric guitar use.
 Zamrock player Paul Ngozi of the Ngozi Family is credited with creating the kalindula sound, a rhythmic pop music sound with fuzzy electric guitar leads centred around the bass guitar of the same name.

 While the price of copper fell and Zambia's economy crashed, Zambia found itself surrounded by political turmoil in neighbouring states.
 This conflict led to a rise in anti-establishment messages in Zamrock music.
 When the country offered to shelter refugees, Zambia's power stations were bombed.
 Once-prosperous cities were at the mercy of blackouts and curfews.
 Musicians were reduced to playing unstable sets during daylight hours while their ticket prices became unaffordable for most.